opendilab/DI-drive/docs/source/model_zoo/cict.rst

     :maxdepth: 2

-`from Continuous Intention to Continuous Trajectory(CICT) <https://arxiv.org/abs/2010.10393>`_ is a hierachical Imitation Learning method for close-loop autonomous driving.
-It uses a generator network to obtain protential map from RGB camera and LiDAR inputs, and then uses a trajectory function network to generate a detailed trajectory together with the placement.
+`from Continuous Intention to Continuous Trajectory(CICT) <https://arxiv.org/abs/2010.10393>`_ is a hierarchical Imitation Learning method for close-loop autonomous driving.
+It uses a generator network to obtain potential map from RGB camera and LiDAR inputs, and then uses a trajectory function network to generate a detailed trajectory together with the placement.

 .. image:: ../../figs/cict_1.png